-Ind 10.3 The ER Program explains what steps are intended in order for the Reference Level to achieve consistency with the country's existing or emerging greenhouse gas inventory YES [Relation between the Reference Level, the development of a FREL/FRL for the UNFCCC and the country's existing or emerging greenhouse gas inventory 9.6] The ER-PD describes the relationship with the national FREL submissions and future GHG inventory.
-As the GHG investing developed it is unclear how consistency will be maintained, especially for conversions to and from other (such as cropland, grassland) and the ongoing effects on soil carbon pools.
-It is expected these will be done usi estimates, but this is not part of the ER-PD. land use: The TAP notes that as the GHG inventory develops it could produce results that are different to the ER-P. This will n addressed as the program develops. eed to be C 11 A Reference Period is defined Ind 11.1 The end-date for the Reference Period is the most recent date prior to two years before the TAP starts the independent assessment of the draft ER Program Document and for which forest-cover data is available to enable IPCC Approach 3.
-An alternative end-date could be allowed only with convincing justification, e.g., to maintain consistency of dates with a Forest Reference Emission Level or Forest Reference Level, other relevant REDD+ programs, national communications, national ER program or climate change strategy YES [Reference Period 9.1] The reference level uses a reference period of 2005-2015 and meets this criterion.
+Ind 10.3 The ER Program explains what steps are intended in order for the Reference Level to achieve consistency with the country's existing or emerging greenhouse gas inventory

+[Relation between the Reference Level, the development of a FREL/FRL for the UNFCCC and the country's existing or emerging greenhouse gas inventory 9.6]

+The ER-PD describes the relationship with the national FREL submissions and future GHG inventory.
+As the GHG inventory is still being developed it is unclear how consistency will be maintained, especially for conversions to and from other land uses

+(such as cropland, grassland) and the ongoing effects on soil carbon pools.
+It is expected these will be done using Tier 1 estimates, but this is not part of the ER-PD.

+The TAP notes that as the GHG inventory develops it could produce results that are different to the ER-P. This will need to be addressed as the program develops.

+C 11 A Reference Period is defined

+Ind 11.1 The end-date for the Reference Period is the most recent date prior to two years before the TAP starts the independent assessment of the draft ER Program Document and for which forest-cover data is available to enable IPCC Approach 3.
+An alternative end-date could be allowed only with convincing justification, e.g., to maintain consistency of dates with a Forest Reference Emission Level or Forest Reference Level, other relevant REDD+ programs, national communications, national ER program or climate change strategy

+[Reference Period 9.1]

+The reference level uses a reference period of 2005-2015 and meets this criterion.

 Ind 11.2 The start-date for the Reference Period is about 10 years before the end-date.
 An alternative start-date could be allowed only with convincing justification as in Indicator 11.1, and is not more than 15 years before the end-date.

-YES [Reference Period 9.1] The Reference Period (2005-2015) is compliant with this indicator C 12 The forest definition used for the ER Program follows available guidance from UNFCCC decision 12/CP .17 Ind 12.1 The definition of forest used in the construction of the Reference Level is specified.
+[Reference Period 9.1]

+The Reference Period (2005-2015) is compliant with this indicator

+C 12 The forest definition used for the ER Program follows available guidance from UNFCCC decision 12/CP.17

+Ind 12.1 The definition of forest used in the construction of the Reference Level is specified.
 If there is a difference between the definition of forest used in the national greenhouse gas inventory or in reporting to other international organizations (including an Forest Reference Emission Level or Forest Reference Level to the UNFCCC) and the definition used in the construction of the Reference Level, then the ER Program explains how and why the forest definition used in the Reference Level was chosen.

-YES
+[Forest definition used in the construction of the Reference Level 9.2]